A Hamiltonian cycle is a closed loop on a graph where every node (vertex) is visited exactly once.

 Applications of Hamiltonian cycles and Graphs

-A search for Hamiltonian cycles isn’t just a fun game for the afternoon off.
+A search for these cycles isn’t just a fun game for the afternoon off.
 It has real applications in such diverse fields as computer graphics, electronic circuit design, mapping genomes, and operations research.

 For instance, when mapping genomes scientists must combine many tiny fragments of genetic code (“reads”, they are called), into one single genomic sequence (a ‘superstring’).
-This can be done by finding a Hamiltonian cycle or Hamiltonian path, where each of the reads are considered nodes in a graph and each overlap (place where the end of one read matches the beginning of another) is considered to be an edge.
+This can be done by finding a Hamiltonian path or cycle, where each of the reads are considered nodes in a graph and each overlap (place where the end of one read matches the beginning of another) is considered to be an edge.